JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ---

 This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it.

 !!! warning "PyPlot dependency"
-    this package has a dependency on `PyPlot` for its plotting features, because of its maturity, detailed documentation and vast library of features. if you are sure about how to install PyPlot, simply run the commands:
+    this package has a dependency on `PyPlot` for its plotting features, because of its maturity, detailed documentation and vast library of features.
+If you are not sure about how to install PyPlot, simply run the commands:
     `ENV["PYTHON"]=""; Pkg.add("PyCall"); Pkg.add("PyPlot"); using PyPlot;`

 If you want to use the
 latest features, compatible with the latest documentation, use `Pkg.checkout("DynamicalBilliards")`.

 After the first installation, it is advised to run the short tests to be sure that everything works as expected.
 This will only take about 2-3 minutes:
 ```julia
 using DynamicalBilliards
 test_options(print_info = false)